Emergency? Call 999

 Latest Incidents

-Information boxes
+Secure Information boxes

-Having an Information Box increases the safety of residents and firefighters alike.
+Having an Secure Information Box increases the safety of residents and firefighters alike.
 In a fire situation, every second counts, and being able to access a wealth of vital information about a building and its occupants is an essential tool.

-Fire and Rescue Services will carry a key or a code to access individual Information Boxes (provided by the Responsible Person of the premises).
+Fire and Rescue Services will carry a key or a code to access individual Secure Information Boxes (provided by the Responsible Person of the premises).

 The Fire Industry Association (FIA) and the National Fire Chiefs Council (NFCC) have jointly prepared a code of practice, which is intended to support new legislation and guidance proposed by the Government in response to the recommendations of phase one of the Grenfell Tower Inquiry.